elixir-lang/elixir/lib/elixir/pages/Guards.md

     * `bsr/1` or the `>>>` operator
     * `bxor/2` or the `^^^` operator

+Macros constructed out of any combination of the above guards are also valid guards - e.g., `Integer.is_even/1`.
+(Such macros usually include documentation such as `Allowed in guard clauses`).

 ## Why guards

 Let's see an example of a guard used in a function clause: